 Namely, consistency can be assumed and relatively easily provided for components that represent yields or interest rates and are determined on the basis of market data (risk-free rate, market premium, country risk, cost of debt).
-It is sufficient to take into account the following characteristics: inflation treatment (i.e. nominal or real), spread) between interest premium (credit the company and the country risk premium1 as follows:
+It is sufficient to take into account the following characteristics:

+- inflation treatment (i.e. nominal or real),

+- currency,

+- maturity,

+- valuation date.

-When it comes to components that are obtained empirically or from a sample of comparable companies, a number of factors where r{f}
+When it comes to components that are obtained empirically or from a sample of comparable companies, a number of factors need to be taken into account.